Nottingham Trent University: Sport

-NTU is consistently ranked in the top 20% of institutions in the British Universities & Colleges Sport (BUCS) championships, in the 2014/2015 season the university achieved 17th place.
+NTU is consistently ranked in the top 20% of institutions in the British Universities & Colleges Sport (BUCS) championships, and in the 2024/2025 season the university achieved a top 10 finish.
+NTU was recognised as the Sports University of the Year by the Daily Mail in 2025 with the university's focus on engaging a large number of students in sport and exercise at all levels being noted.
 The university competes in the Varsity Series against local rival, the University of Nottingham.

 In the 1977 World Student Games in Sofia in Bulgaria, Ruth Kennedy represented the UK in athletics, and came fifth in the 400 metres.

 In 1984 Simon Hodgkinson played for the England Students rugby team, touring South Africa, and captained the team.
 The rugby team was successful in British Polytechnic Sports Association (BPSA) competitions, and the University and College Amateur Rugby League Association (UCARLA).
 Harvey Thorneycroft played rugby for England Students in 1989.

-Rowing

 Nottingham Trent University Rowing Club is affiliated to British Rowing (boat code NTU) and Trent Polytechnic's Rachel Hirst won the women's single sculls title at the 1986 British Rowing Championships.